Equilibridix/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 10 task prints a previous working directory

 The 11 task prints the contents of the current and previous directories and /boot in long format

+The 12 task prints the type of file